sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 1 - Tyvek

 - Staple pre-cut Tyvek triangles to the structural triangles at the front and back of the home
 - Staple along top and bottom edges and down the center studs; hammer in all staples flush

 ## Step 2 - Z-Flashing

-- Install pre-cut piece of metal flashing
+- Install pre-cut piece of metal flashing\
-- short leg down so that flashing rests on top of the\ T1-11 siding at the top of the wall and the short leg extends down over the siding
+     --- short leg down so that flashing rests on top of the\ T1-11 siding at the top of the wall and the short leg extends down over the siding
 - Center the flashing between the rafter ends

 - Nail (PANEL NAILS) 3 places: near each end, and in middle

 ## Step 3 - T1-11 Triangle

-- Install pre-cut triangular piece of T1-11 siding
+- Install pre-cut triangular piece of T1-11 siding\

-- cover long leg of Z- flashing
+     --- cover long leg of Z- flashing\

-- bottom of siding a pencil-width above the Z-flashing fold.
+     --- bottom of siding a pencil-width above the Z-flashing fold.

-- if necessary, trim siding piece so that it fits against the structural triangle
+     --- if necessary, trim siding piece so that it fits against the structural triangle

 - Nail (Panel Nails) every 8" along both rafters and bottom of triangle